-Rallye Monte-Carlo: Day 2 Clean sweep for TOYOTA GAZOO Racing on Monte’s first full day
+Rallye Monte-Carlo: Day 2 TOYOTA GAZOO Racing one-two after fast full day of Monte action

 Jari-Matti Latvala (Team Principal)